velocirraptor23/Decoding-efficacy-and-resistance-space-at-a-drug-binding-site-/README.md

 This repo is for the paper entitled "Decoding efficacy and resistance space at a drug binding site" by Altmann  et al.
 Link for the preprint. https://www.biorxiv.org/content/10.1101/2025.07.25.666894v1

-The workflow implemented is divided in three parts a), b) and c)and some more details are provided d).
+The workflow implemented is divided into three parts: a), b) and c), and some more details are provided in d).

 `a) MD simulations and clustering`

-We developed a homology model and we provide it in MD_simulation folder.
-We use the homology model to produce some simulation time following the next settings:
+We developed a homology model, which is provided in the MD_simulation folder.
+We use the homology model to produce some simulation time, following the following settings:

 System preparation and molecular dynamics.
 The protein–ligand complex was prepared for simulation using Schrödinger’s Maestro/Desmond workflow.
 The complex was parameterised with the OPLS4 force field; ligand parameters were assigned using the same force field and the Desmond/Schrödinger ligand preparation pipeline.
 The system was placed in an orthorhombic periodic box with dimensions 155.56 × 206.82 × 146.69 Å (box vectors as used during production), solvated with explicit TIP3P water, and neutralised with counterions.
 Additional salt was added to a final ionic strength of 0.15 M NaCl.
 Energy minimisation was performed until convergence using the Desmond default minimiser.